tektoncd/community/teps/0091-verified-task-bundles.md

 If the Task Bundle is configured for verification via Cosign (the only option on the initial implementation of this TEP), the code will be adjusted to use the Cosign libraries to verify the signature on the Task Bundle image using the configuration-provided public key.
+Note that this TEP leaves room for alternate signing mechanisms in the future; Cosign is proposed here in the interest of minimizing scope.

+**IMPORTANT:** For the initial delivery of this TEP, all static image references in the Task must be referenced by digest (i.e., `...@sha256:abcdef`) in order for the Task to be considered for verification.

 If the Task Bundle image fails verification, the TaskRun will be annotated with `verification-failed`